 Scouting is the largest co-educational Youth movement in the UK, with over 500,000 members.

 Volunteering has never been easier, from an hour a week, to an hour every six months, now could be your time to shine!
 Got a few seconds?
 It might just change your life!
 Find out more...

 Please feel free to explore our site it is open to everyone, visitors are welcome.

 Here at 109th Scout Group we currently have over 100 members enjoying our balanced programme every week.
 The 109th ScoutGroup operates from Lowe Memorial Presbyterian Church, Finaghy, Belfast.

 The Group has five main sections, Squirrels (4 to 6 year olds), Beaver Scouts (6 to 8 year olds), Cub Scouts (8 to 10½) and Scouts (10½ to 14).
 For Explorers (14 to 18). we have a partnership agreement with The White Field Explorer Unit, for more information on explorers please follow this link

-In the UK, Scouting is organised through the Scout Association and has a clear purpose: to help young people to achieve their full physical, intellectual, social and spiritual potential as individuals, as responsible citizens and as members of their local, national and international communities.
+In the UK, Scouting is organised through The Scouts (The Scout Association) and has a clear purpose: to help young people to achieve their full physical, intellectual, social and spiritual potential as individuals, as responsible citizens and as members of their local, national and international communities.

 The above sections cater for boys and girls from primary 1 up to 18 years old, with squirrels being the youngest and explorers being the oldest, if you would like to know where your son / daughter would go, please click the links for more information or email us at firstname.lastname@example.org